schwifty42069/pmg/README.md

 **Installation**

-Pgm is available on pypi.
+pmg is available on pypi.
 To install the script, do the following in a terminal/cmd prompt

 **Windows**